Why Don’t Motorcycles Have Seatbelts?

 Toppling down?
 Your leg, for sure, is going to get crushed.

-So, what if you don’t wear the seat belt?
+So, what if you don’t wear a seat belt?
 Well, what do you think will happen?
 If the design is not proper, the seat belts might hang down and get entangled in the wheel.

 If jumping off the motorcycle is the better alternative during a motorcycle crash, how about adding ejection seats in motorcycles which will eject the rider during a crash?

 Firstly, we don’t know for certain that jumping off is always the better alternative.
 What if you jump and hit a rock?
-You will be facing far grievous injury than if you have stayed on your bike.
+You will be facing far more grievous injury than if you have stayed on your bike.

 Second, what if the surroundings are not suitable?
 Imagine you are driving on a bridge.
-Your motorcycle is about crash and you get ejected – out of the bridge and into a deep-water body!
+Your motorcycle is about to crash and you get ejected – out of the bridge and into a deep-water body!

 Not a good safety measure, right?